 Indonesia has the title of having the highest Muslim population globally.
-Bayu (2022) reported that as of December 31, 2021, the total number of Muslims in Indonesia amounted to 237.5 million individuals, which accounted for 86.9% of the country's overall population.
+Bayu (2022) in dataindonesia.id reported that as of December 31, 2021, the total number of Muslims in Indonesia amounted to 237.5 million individuals, which accounted for 86.9% of the country's overall population.
 Islamic teachings have a significant influence on the majority of Indonesian society.
-There are several hadiths that suggest the giving importance of food as expression of kindness.
-1) According to Abu Hurairah, the Prophet Muhammad (peace be upon him) stated "Giving presents promotes the growth of feelings between individuals." of affection (Bukhori); 2) According to Ibn Abbas, the Prophet Muhammad (peace be upon him) stated "Share food gifts among yourselves, as this act will increase the opportunities of livelihood."; 3) According to Abidzar, Rasulullah (peace be upon him) advised " O Abidzar, when you cook, add more sauce than give it to your neighbors"; 4) According to Ka'ab Ibn Ujroh, Rasulullah (peace be upon him) said that "Prayer serves as evidence of one's Muslim identity, fasting acts as a protective barrier, and giving gifts can erase mistakes or sins, similar to how water extinguishes fire (Tirmidzi).
+There are several hadiths that suggest the importance of giving food as an expression of kindness.
+1) According to Abu Hurairah, the Prophet Muhammad (peace be upon him) stated "Giving presents promotes the growth of feelings affection between individuals." of (Bukhori); 2) According to Ibn Abbas, the Prophet Muhammad (peace be upon him) stated "Share food gifts among yourselves, as this act will increase the opportunities of livelihood."; 3) According to Abidzar, Rasulullah (peace be upon him) advised " O Abidzar, when you cook, add more sauce than give it to your neighbors"; 4) According to Ka'ab Ibn Ujroh, Rasulullah (peace be upon him) said that "Prayer serves as evidence of one's Muslim identity, fasting acts as a protective barrier, and giving gifts can erase mistakes or sins, similar to how water extinguishes fire (Tirmidzi).